<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 Which streaming apps allow password sharing?

-One of the most popular debates in the streaming world is password sharing, with many users currently sharing their Netflix, HBO Max, Amazon Prime Video, and Disney+ accounts with friends and family.
+One of the most popular debates in the streaming world is password sharing, with many users currently sharing their Netflix, Max, Amazon Prime Video, and Disney+ accounts with friends and family.
 While this was fine for a while, streaming services have since cracked down in an effort to get more people to pay for their services.
 To help you decide which service will give you the most bang for your buck we’re diving into which platforms will still let you get away with sharing your password.

 Sharing Netflix passwords